• Art Magazine

 With the help of image legend and textual context, exhibitions become a journey of discovery and give visitors real knowledge gain.

-Photo by Alina Grubnyak @alinnnaaaa, via unsplash
+Photo by Alina Grubnyak @alinnnaaaa, via Unsplash

-Creative forms of mediation
+Creative forms of communication

 • Interactive installations where visitors become part of the artwork – for example through sound or projections.

-Art & communication - a synergetic connection
+Art & Communication – a synergistic connection

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.